Lisp interpreter

 Arithmetic helpers

 We will need two helper functions to convert between the digit-by-digit-based representation we use for atoms and actual numeric types - in other words, convert between ASCII and integers.
-Unfortunately, some moron decided that atoi
+Unfortunately, someone at MIT decided that atoi

-should be a reserved function in C for some reason [XXX funny, but unnecessarily hostile if you dont get the joke], so we shall have to name our function latoi
+should be a reserved function in C for some unfathomable reason, so we shall have to name our function latoi

 and litoa